antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

   In general, values from dataflow's `metadata` override settings from specification.
   For simple types, such as strings or integers, values are changed.
   For arrays and dictionaries, the values are updated (values of existing keys are replaced with new ones, and the new values in arrays are appended to the existing entries).
-* `graphTemplateInstances` - List of subgraphs represented by subgraph nodes.
+* `subgraphs` - List of subgraphs represented by subgraph nodes.
   The format of subgraphs is specified in [Subgraphs](#subgraphs) section.
 * `version` - string that identifies the version of the specification and dataflow.
   It is used to check compatibility between provided dataflow and the current version of the implementation.